sunilake/btdevopsrepo/README.md

   * *The Conversational domain* - targeted at conversational colloquialisms, it translates English to and from Arabic, Brazilian Portuguese, French, Italian, or Spanish.
   * *The Patent domain* - targeted at technical and legal terminology, it translates Brazilian Portuguese, Chinese, or Spanish to English.

-Give it a try!
-Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/watson-developer-cloud/language-translator-nodejs)